LibrePlan/libreplan/doc/src/user/en/13-usuarios.rst

 Managing users
 ==============

-"NavalPlan"'s system enables users to manage profiles, authorisations and users.
+"LibrePlan"'s system enables users to manage profiles, authorisations and users.
 Users belong to user profiles, which may have a series of predefined roles to access the program.
-Roles are defined authorisations in "NavalPlan".
+Roles are defined authorisations in "LibrePlan".
 Examples of roles:

 * Administration: A role to which administrators must be assigned in order to be able to carry out administration operations.
 * Web service reader: A role that users need to be able to consult the program's web services.